spine-examples/Hello-ProtoData/README.md

 ### Plugin Deployment

-The following configuration should be applied in the Gradle configuration of a subproject that wants to use `size` option:
+The following configuration should be applied in the Gradle configuration of a subproject to use the `size` option:
 ```kotlin
 protoData {
     // Deploy the code generation plugin to ProtoData.